KevinMGIS/Pasco_School_Safety/index.md

   - **Average Distance / Travel Time Dashboard:** Compares average distances and travel times from schools to the nearest emergency services.
   - **Coverage Breakdown Dashboard:** Shows a breakdown (via pie chart) of the percentage of schools with different levels of service coverage.

-These dashboards provide quantitative insights.
+These dashboards deliver quantitative insights.

 **Example Code Snippet: Basic Leaflet Map Initialization**